Case study: Did SAFE make a difference in Morocco?

 The SAFE implementation programme in Morocco set clear goals known as Ultimate Intervention Goals (UIGs) that needed to be achieved by 2005.

-A: The antibiotic target was set at a minimum 80% coverage and a goal of trachomatous inflammation—follicular (TF) < 5% in children aged less than 10.
+A - The antibiotic target was set at a minimum 80% coverage with a goal of achieving a prevalence of trachomatous inflammation — follicular (TF) <5% in children aged 1–9 years.
 Aspects evaluated were: personnel training, and the coverage and acceptance of antibiotics.

 - Organising cleanliness campaigns, including treatment for flies and demonstrations of hygienic processing of dung and manure